 Follow the below-mentioned tips to prevent premature aging of the skin:

 Protect your skin

-- To protect the skin from excessive exposure to the sun, use a broad-spectrum sunscreen of SPF 30 or higher.
+- To protect the skin from excessive exposure to the sun, use a broad-spectrum sunblock of SPF 30 or higher.
 Additionally, wear sun protective clothing, a wide brim hat, use an umbrella or seek shade.
-Reapply sunscreen every two hours and earlier when swimming and perspiring.
+Reapply sunblock every two hours and earlier when swimming and perspiring.

 - Apply self-tanner instead of getting a tan.
 Every time you tan your skin, you are also aging it prematurely.
 This is also true if you are getting a tan from a tanning bed or the sun.

 - Avoid making unnecessary repetitive facial expressions.
 While making a facial expression, the muscles lying underneath get contracted.
 On repeatedly contracting the same facial muscles over the years, the lines get permanent.

 - While cleansing your skin, be gentle.
 You should avoid scrubbing the skin as it may irritate the skin, which accelerates aging of the skin.
 Instead, clean your skin gently.